This page in Swedish

 Research

-Marie Matérne's research involves people with disabilities from an interdisciplinary perspective.
+Marie Matérne's research focuses on individuals with disabilities from an interdisciplinary perspective.

 Teaching